MeF0504/aftviewer/README.md

                         specify the file type. "pyviewer help -t TYPE" will show the detailed help.
   -iv IMAGE_VIEWER, --image_viewer IMAGE_VIEWER
-                        set image viewer. supported args are 'matplotlib' (use matplotlib.pyplot.imshow), 'PIL' (use PIL.Image.show),
+                        set image viewer.
+Supported args are 'matplotlib' (use matplotlib.pyplot.imshow), 'PIL' (use PIL.Image.show),
                         'OpenCV' (use cv2.imshow), and other string is treated as an external command (e.g. gosr, open).
-  --encoding ENCODING   specify the encoding format in pickle and zip file.
+  --encoding ENCODING   specify the encoding format.
   --ask_password, -p    ask for the password for the file if needed.
   -v, --verbose         show details
   -k [KEY ...], --key [KEY ...]